marsiitr/Smart-door-locking-system/README.md

 * IOT code can be upgraded to store time of door opening in th cloud.
 * The Lock can be integrated mechanically with modern door handle.

+## Limitations

+The main problem here is if both battery and charging management got failed.
+Then it is difficult to open the lock.
+Also Hackers can hack the access to get into the house.
+We need to keep extra access for Guests, during that period our code can be shared to other people.
+Reliance on Smart Phones.
+If we lost our mobile and if we dont have any back up option, then we may fall into trouble.
+It Costs Heavily and if some problem occurs we need to contact for help.

 ## Team Members

 1. Manmanth Ashtikar